Application Design, 1043 Labs, October 2017–Present.

 Vollipop was a social voting platform that focused on building a new way to make plans, answer questions, and have some fun in the process.
 As founding partner and creative lead, I designed and built the frontend, co-wrote all feature specs and ran user-testing

 In January 2011, MoveOn.org launched a viral media campaign.
-As an original team member and the only designer I was responsible for the look and feel of the site.
+As an original team member and the only designer, I was responsible for the look and feel of the site.
 In order to source content, I also spec’d and designed a separate user submission, rating, and analytics tool.
-A key feature of the development of this product was to track submissions from contributors who were finding content and submitting links at the time of entry through publication, and beyond.
-At each point in the process, the volunteer submitting content was provided with feedback on how the piece was performing both internally and externally.
-This feedback and tracking tool grew unique monthly visits to MoveOn from 30,000 to 3 million in 4 months.
+This feedback and tracking tool grew unique monthly visits to MoveOn.org from 30,000 to 3 million in 4 months.

 Director, GSAPP Online, January 2008–November 2011.

 As Director of Columbia University’s Graduate School of Architecture, Planning and Preservation website (GSAPP Online), I was responsible for various initiatives to place the GSAPP at the forefront of technological innovation on the web making the school’s online presence an exemplar for other institutions throughout the nation and the world.
-In addition to managing the graduate school's online presence, I led the design for various print campaigns, including all material for Studio-X.
+Responsibilities included full website redesign, user-testing, feature development, management of engineering team and work-study students, and design of all print material for Studio-X.

 Founding Partner, We Are DAG, LLC (formerly StudioCycle), August 2005–December 2010.

 We Are DAG was a architectural studio that focused on the investigation of fabrication techniques and new materials as they relate to larger social issues.
 It’s main project Blowup/Breakdown was a low-cost, portable, inflatable, biodegradable septic system for refugee camps.
 Blowup/Breakdown was selected as a runner up in the 2006 Next Generation competition held Metropolis Magazine.
-The project was featured in Metropolis Magazine and the International Contemporary Furniture Fair.
 The work of We Are DAG has been featured in numerous exhibitions and has appeared in a number of publications.

 Scripting Cultures, John Wiley & Sons – New York